Non-vestibular Causes of Dizziness and Imbalance

 Heart and circulatory (cardiovascular) system

-These conditions related to the heart and blood circulation are known to include dizziness as a symptom:
+Conditions related to the heart and blood circulation that are known to have dizziness as a symptom include:

 - Arrhythmia – heart rhythm problems.
 Arrhythmia can be a medical emergency or harmless - visit your doctor for a complete evaluation.